cdapio/cdap/cdap-docs/admin-manual/source/operations/tx-maintenance.rst

 Running the ``help`` option will give a summary of commands and required parameters.

-The tool ``SimpleHBaseQueueDebugger`` is a wrapper of the tool that uses common defaults.
+The tool ``SimpleHBaseQueueDebugger`` is a wrapper of the tool that that uses a set of defaults useful for displaying the minimum transaction time for all events in all queues.